On the $k$-th Tjurina number of weighted homogeneous singularities: Introduction

 The moduli algebra associated to $V(f) $ is defined as a $\mathbb{C}$-algebra:

 while the Milnor algebra associated to $V(f) $ is given by

-It is well known that the algebra $A(V)$ is of finite positive dimension if and only if the germ $V(f)$ has an isolated singularity (see e.g. \cite{greuel2007introduction}).
+It is well known that the algebra $A(V)$ is finite-dimensional if and only if the germ $V(f)$ has an isolated singularity (see e.g. \cite{greuel2007introduction}).
 By studying the moduli algebra $A(f)$ we can gain a deep understanding of the hypersurface singularity $V(f)$ and its local behavior.
-The result of Mather and Yau \cite{mather1982classification} states that the biholomorphical class of an isolated hypersurface singularity is determined by its moduli algebra.
+The result of Mather and Yau \cite{mather1982classification} states that the biholomorphic equivalence class of an isolated hypersurface singularity is determined by its moduli algebra.

-In the realm of singularity theory, the dimension of the moduli algebra $ A(f)$, denoted as $\tau_0 $, is an important invariant known as the Tjurina number, which quantifies the complexity of the singularity, and provides insight into its local geometric and topological properties.
-The infinitesimal deformation of $ (V(f), 0) $ is unobstructed, and hence the related semi-universal space of $ (V(f),0) $ exists and is formally smooth.
-The tangent of the semi-universal space equals the moduli algebra $ A(f) $.
-Thus $ \tau_0 $ represents the dimension of the tangent space of semi-universal space, providing a crucial link between algebraic and geometric aspects of the singularity.
+In the realm of singularity theory, the dimension of the moduli algebra $A(f)$, symbolized as $\tau_0$,is an important invariant known as the Tjurina number.
+This quantity serves as a quantitative measure of the singularity's complexity, offering valuable insights into its local geometric and topological characteristics.
+Notably, the infinitesimal deformation of $(V(f), 0)$ is unobstructed.
+Consequently, the associated semi-universal space of $(V(f), 0)$ exists and is formally smooth.
+Intriguingly, the tangent space of this semi-universal space coincides with the moduli algebra $A(f)$.
+Therefore, $\tau_0$ can be precisely interpreted as the dimension of the tangent space of the semi-universal space, providing a crucial link between algebraic and geometric aspects of the singularity.

-The dimension $ \mu_0 $ of Milnor algebra is called the Milnor number, which plays a crucial role in singularity theory and provide valuable information about the topological structure and classification of singularities.
-By Milnor \cite{milnor2016singular}, the link of $ V(f) $ has the homotopy type of a bouquet of spheres, and remarkably, the number of spheres in this bouquet is equal to the Milnor number of $ V(f) $.
+Similarly, the dimension $\mu_0$ of the Milnor algebra, called the Milnor number, plays a central role in singularity theory.
+It provides indispensable information regarding the topological structure and classification of singularities.
+As established by Milnor in \cite{milnor2016singular}, the link of $V(f)$ has the homotopy type of a bouquet of spheres, and remarkably, the number of spheres in this bouquet is equal to the Milnor number of $V(f)$.
 This relationship enhances our understanding of the singularity's topology and provides a powerful tool for its classification and further analysis.
 The Milnor number, together with the Tjurina number, forms the backbone of many investigations in singularity theory, enabling researchers to dissect the complex behavior of singularities from multiple perspectives.